About this Program

-The Bachelor of Applied Arts (B.A.A.) in Teaching Communication Arts and Literature is offered by the Department of Education in conjunction with the Departments of English, Communication, Linguistics, and Writing Studies.
+The Bachelor of Applied Arts (B.A.A.) in Teaching Communication Arts and Literature is offered by the Department of Education in conjunction with the Department of English, Linguistics, and Writing Studies and the Department of Communication.

 - Field-based program with many weeks of opportunities to be immersed in grade 5-12 classrooms.